gsoules/MkDocs/digital-archive/docs/super-install-digital-archive.md

 The first step is to:

 -   Verify that the web host meets the necessary requirements
--   Choose an installation name
+-   Choose a site name
 -   Decide where to install the Digital Archive files on the server

 **Hosting requirements**